poob1/aliplugin/README.md

 Clown

-plays clown horn when someone sends clown emoji or types clown
+It will play clown horns when someone says clown or sends a 🤡 emoji.

 HopOnRoblox

-hop on roblox/get on roblox or com.roblox.client opens roblox, message must be lowercase untill i fix it
+You need Roblox installed, it will open Roblox when someone said hop on Roblox/roblox and get on Roblox/roblox